Can I Claim Workers' Compensation for Workplace Bullying?

 How Much is a Workplace Bullying Compensation Payout?

-The value of workplace bullying compensation payouts depends on the circumstances, including the severity of your injury and how it affects your ability to earn income.
+How much compensation you receive in a bullying payout depends on the circumstances, including the severity of your injury and how it affects your ability to earn income.

 WorkCover Claim